Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Of considerable importance is the ski area known as La Vialattea, composed of the resorts of Sestriere, Sauze d'Oulx, Oulx, Sansicario, Cesana, Pragelato and the French resort of Monginevro.
 This consortium, which records at least ten thousand attendances each year, includes as a whole about 400 kilometers of skiing area, with innovative ski lifts that take visitors up to 2,800 meters above sea level.

-Why ski in the region where the sea is the big star
+17. Why skiing skiing in Liguria, where the sea is the big star

 Liguria is a land that stretches almost entirely along the coast, where the sea has always characterized local life, culture and traditions.
 However, the richness of this region also gives us a land full of majestic mountains, with an extraordinary abundance of forested areas and nature trails.
 This is precisely why we invite you to discover Liguria precisely if you are planning your mountain vacation to enjoy skiing and your favorite winter sports.